Cattle is one of the livestock species predominantly kept by both local farmers and Fulani herdsmen in Ghana.

 - Clean kraals and pens daily

-- Dip/spray against ecto-parasites frequently in the wet season.
+- Dip/spray against ectoparasites often in the wet season.

 - Deworm young animals regularly